Entrepreneurs face obstacle course in France

 It is a success story that stands out in a country that gave the world the word "entrepreneur" but struggles with barriers to financing that mean only the most determined start-ups will break through.

-France has a fleet of established multinationals, from insurance giant Axa to oil group Total, many of which were founded a century or more ago and built up over decades with strong support from the state.
+France has a fleet of established multinationals, from insurance giant Axa (AXAF.PA) to oil group Total (TOTF.PA), many of which were founded a century or more ago and built up over decades with strong support from the state.

-But while U.S. newcomers like Google and Facebook have revolutionized information-sharing, Britain's EasyJet has shaken up air travel and young German firms are pioneers in renewable energy, few French start-ups are making inroads.
+But while U.S. newcomers like Google (GOOG.O) and Facebook (FB.O) have revolutionised information-sharing, Britain's EasyJet (EZJ.L) has shaken up air travel and young German firms are pioneers in renewable energy, few French start-ups are making inroads.

 The lag is holding back job creation just as mass lay-offs in old industries like car-making, hit by low demand in crisis-hit Europe, drive unemployment above 10 percent.